The Bay School of San Francisco: History

-In 1992, Malcolm Manson, a former headmaster of Marin Country Day School and the Cathedral School for Boys, conceived of the idea of a new high school.
-In 1996, the school became incorporated.

-The school opened in 2004; at that time, a single class of freshmen made up the student body.
+The Bay School opened in the Presidio in 2004; at that time, a single class of 9th graders made up the student body.
 During the first school year, students attended classes in a temporary building, a "long, majestic white building on Schofield Road facing the bay".
-In August 2005, the school moved to 35 Keyes Avenue.
+In August 2005, the school moved to 35 Keyes Avenue and has since added two nearby buildings in the Presidio.

 Enrollment

-The school’s enrollment is 435 students as of September 2021.
+The school's enrollment is 442 students as of 2024.
 The Bay School uses an inclusive tuition model, in which there are no additional fees after tuition (except bus transportation).
+The school distributes $4.7 million in flexible tuition grants each year.

 Curriculum and features

-In 2018, The Bay School implemented an experiential learning program, with a schedule of two-semester terms and two “Immersive” terms per academic year.
+In 2018, The Bay School implemented an experiential learning program, with a schedule of two-semester terms and two "immersive" terms per academic year.
 During Immersive terms, students take one class for three weeks.

-Bay is a member of the Mastery Transcript Consortium, an organization of schools that grade students based on competency rather than giving letter grades.

-Interdisciplinary and specialized courses include a study of water and politics in the American West, the history and art of hip-hop, and the mathematics of digital animation.
+Interdisciplinary and specialized courses include a study of water and politics in the American West, field geology, and biotechnology.

 Athletics

-The Bay School fields teams in 11 sports: cross-country, track and field, basketball, baseball, golf, lacrosse, sailing, soccer, softball, tennis, and volleyball.
+The Bay School fields teams in 12 sports: Soccer, lacrosse, flag football, baseball, softball, basketball, volleyball, tennis, cross country, track and field, sailing, and golf.